mozz100/node-xbee/README.markdown

 Setup
 =====

 I have my xbee coordinator radio connected to the computer running Node.
-Crucially, the coordinator is in xbee's API mode - this is required to allow you to send remote instructions, and so on.
+Crucially, the coordinator is in xbee's API mode 2 - this is required to allow you to send remote instructions, and so on, and uses escaping to improve reliability.

 My remote xbee network modules send periodic measurements and I can push them to web browsers, save them in a database, etc.